 Another option for keeping your feet warm in an RV during winter is heated flooring.

-By using mats, you can keep the temperature of your RV consistent without having to use a space heater.
+By using mats, you can keep your RV’s temperature consistent without using a space heater.

 In reality, this is only an option on high-end RVs where it comes as standard or if you’re refitting an RV from the ground up.